-When I caught up with Max Gaylard on Saturday he was in the back of the Hotel Richards sorting through books, passports and photos that got wet in the Mitchell flood.
+When I caught up with Max Gaylard on Saturday he was in the back of the Hotel Richards sorting through books, passports and photos damaged in the Mitchell flood.
 When he was last back in Mitchell he put all his memorabilia in boxes and left them in his niece Alison’s house.
 Like 70% of the town, Alison’s home was flooded and much of Max’s memorabilia was destroyed.

-That’s a big shame and not just for Max’s memories.
+That’s a shame and not just for Max’s memories.
 Maxwell Gaylard is one of Australia’s finest diplomats and remains a problem solver for the UN in difficult places like Somalia, Sudan, Kurdistan and Gaza.
 He is a special coordinator for the Middle East peace process and will return to his offices in Jerusalem and Ramallah next week.

 Born in the Sunshine Coast and living most of life overseas, Mitchell is an odd place to find him though he has good reasons.
 Along with his brother Rob Struthers and his brother’s wife Irene, Max owns the Hotel Richards on the sleepy main street.
 Rob and Irene are the normal custodians, with daughter Alison, but whenever Max gets back to the country, he heads out west and gives the other two a break.